 Omint is one I hadn’t heard of but by all accounts is at a similar level of the others.

 Travel insurance is not expensive and definitely gives the extra sense of security in case of a major accident or emergency.
 Repatriation is included in many cases so you know you’ll be back home for treatment at no extra expense if required.
-Try STA travel Insurance, AA Travel Insurance or Insure & Go.
+Try World Nomads Travel Insurance for comprehensive coverage.

 Read your medical insurance small print carefully.
 Both private health and travel insurance cover certain geographical areas only.
 It’s possible that your health plan in Buenos Aires will not have the same reach in the provinces.
 Travel plans don’t always cover winter sports (for your trip to Bariloche or Mendoza in winter) so make sure you add that on if you plan on hitting the slopes in Las Leñas.